 The automation will complete and automatically closes HeartPOS.

 Check Results: The application will create a Folder during automation run, the name of the folder is taken from the input file name.
-For example, test input file name is “Test1_Input.xlsx, a folder is created inside Automation/Automation_Results folder, name: Test1_timestamp
+For example, test input file name is “Test1_Input.xlsx, a folder is created inside Automation/Automation_Results folder, name: Test1_Input_timestamp (Takes the input file name and appends timestamp at the end.)

 (If Automation_Results folder does not exist, it will create the folder)